itchio/butler/docs/steam-sync.md

   * `branch`: default `public`
   * `skip`: depot ids to leave out
   * `map`: depot id to channel name, in a `[sync.map]` table
-  * `cache_dir`: keep downloads between syncs.
+  * `cache_dir`: keep this entry's downloads between syncs, overriding the top level `cache_dir`.
+It is used as is, with no app id subdirectory, so give each entry its own.
 A relative path is relative to the config file.
   * `hidden`: create new channels as hidden

 There is no password field.
 A private branch's password is given with